 Some payers have established bonus payments for PCMH participants.
-However, family physicians often go without compensation for the time spent developing and coordinating care.
+However, physicians family practices often go without compensation for the time spent developing and coordinating care.
 The Agency for Healthcare Research and Quality stated in a recent report that the current fee-for-service payments are not enough to pay for the additional resources needed for care coordination.

-It also remains uncertain if the PCMH model will lead to the promised healthcare costs reductions.
+The PCMH model is currently being evaluated in its efficacy to lead to the promised healthcare costs reductions.
 Established medical homes across the country have been successful but other research has called these savings into question.
-However, regardless of what model is used, the healthcare industry’s success depends largely upon provider collaboration.
+Regardless of what model is used, the healthcare industry’s success depends largely upon provider collaboration.
 While the PCMH model provides care coordination within a defined practice setting, interoperability among Electronic Health Records (EHR) systems remains a challenge for collaborative care on a larger scale.

 Although change can be difficult, it’s important that family physicians embrace the challenges ahead in order to provide patients with the best quality care.